WHS announces effort to increase pet licensing and vaccination in Racine

 All licenses and tags will be issued by the City of Racine and mailed to adopters within one month of adoption.
 The cost of a City of Racine cat or dog license is $12 for neutered/spayed animals or $37 for unsterilized animals (cats and dogs from WHS are spayed/neutered prior to adoption).
 Through this program, those fees will be waived for all City of Racine residents who newly adopt a cat or dog from the WHS Racine Campus in 2019.
 The program officially begins on January 7, 2019.

-To see available animals at the WHS Racine Campus, visit www.wihumane.org/adopt.
+To see available animals at the WHS Racine Campus at 8900 16th Street in Mount Pleasant, visit www.wihumane.org/adopt.

 # # #